keyucui/homepage/_pages/about.md

   - /about.html
 ---

 Hello!
-I am **Keyu Cui**, a fourth-year PhD student in Management Science and Engineering at Xi'an Jiaotong University.
+I am **Keyu Cui**, a fourth-year PhD student in Information Systems at Xi'an Jiaotong University.
 I participated in a joint program with HEC Paris from 2024 to 2025, advised by [Xitong Li](https://www.hec.edu/en/faculty-research/faculty-directory/faculty-member/li-xitong) and [Shan Liu](http://gr.xjtu.edu.cn/web/shanliu).
 Prior to that, I received my bachelor’s degree in Computer Science and Finance from University of Electronic Science and Technology of China in 2020.

-My research interests include digital economics, social media platforms, and AI technology.
-More recently, my work has expanded to AI for Science and Social Science, examining how AI reshapes scientific innovation and production.
+My research focuses on digital platforms, AI and technology adoption, user-generated content, and digital content pricing.
+More recently, I have expanded my research to AI for Science and Social Science, exploring how AI transforms scientific innovation, collaboration, and knowledge production.

 My work has received revision opportunities at **MIS Quarterly**, **Nature Communications**, and **Information Systems Research**.

 You can find my CV [here](../homepage/assets/CV-cui.pdf).
-Feel free to contact me via email at **cuikeyu123@outlook.com**
+Feel free to contact me at **cuikeyu123@outlook.com**

 ---